-The permanent collection of the Museo di Roma in Trastevere exhibits the salient aspects of popular life in Rome from the late eighteenth century to the early twentieth century, filtered through the tastes and convictions of the artists and folklorists who represented it.
-The major themes present in the collection are the costumes, the popular dances, the secular and religious festivals and the crafts.
+The permanent collection of the Museo di Roma in Trastevere shows the most important elements of Roman popular life from the end of the 18th century to the second half of the 20th century, filtered through the tastes and beliefs of the artists and folklorists who represented it.

-The museum periodically rotates its works, to allow the visitors to appreciate as many of them as possible.
+The Museum rotates the works periodically for conservation reasons and to allow visitors to admire as many as possible.